Evaluating Singular Value Thresholds for DNN Weight Matrices based on Random Matrix Theory

-Recently, RMT has also been applied to DNNs, spectral analysis of weight matrices \cite{thamm22,martin21a,martin21b}, early stopping criteria \cite{Meng23}, analysis of the statistical properties of the Hessian \cite{baskerville22}, and detection of grokking phenomena \cite{prakash25}.
-Staats et al. \cite{staats23} showed that the small singular values of the weight matrices, which are considered irrelevant for prediction, follow the theoretical Marchenko--Pastur (MP) distribution well known in RMT, whereas a few large singular values deviate from it.
+Recently, RMT has also been applied to DNNs, spectral analysis of weight matrices \citep{thamm22,martin21a,martin21b}, early stopping criteria \citep{Meng23}, analysis of the statistical properties of the Hessian \citep{baskerville22}, and detection of grokking phenomena \citep{prakash25}.
+Staats et al. \cite{staats23} reported that singular values of the weight matrices that follow the Marchenko--Pastur (MP) distribution may reflect less essential or redundant features for the task, whereas a few large singular values deviate from it.
 They demonstrated that removing the small singular values has minimal impact on prediction accuracy, while yielding low-rank weight matrices that reduce redundant parameters and overall model complexity.
 Building on this concept, Berlyand et al. \cite{berlyand24} proposed an RMT-based low-rank approximation method that removes singular values below a theoretically derived threshold.
 However, various methods exist for determining such thresholds, rendering quantitatively evaluating the most appropriate method important.

-In this paper, we propose an evaluation metric based on RMT to assess singular value thresholds for separating signals from noise in DNN weight matrices.
+In this paper, we present an evaluation metric based on RMT to assess singular value thresholds for separating signals from noise in DNN weight matrices.
 In Section \ref{sec2}, the relationship between RMT and DNN is discussed.
 The weight matrix is modeled as a perturbed matrix composed of a signal matrix that retains predictive information and a random matrix that does not.
 In Section \ref{sec3}, a similarity measure is proposed for the signal and low-rank approximated weight matrices, using the inner product of their respective singular vectors based on the theoretical framework of Benaych--Georges and Nadakuditi \cite{georges12}.
-In Section \ref{sec4}, the proposed similarity metric is applied to the weight matrices of convolutional neural networks (CNNs), to evaluate whether the thresholding method of Ke et al. \cite{zheng21} or Gaussian broadening is more appropriate.
+In Section \ref{sec4}, the presented similarity metric is applied to the weight matrices of convolutional neural networks (CNNs), to evaluate whether the thresholding method of Ke et al. \cite{zheng21} or Gaussian broadening is more appropriate.